bjwo/bjwo.github.io/_pages/EuroVelo7.md

 ---
 title: "EuroVelo 7: Cycle from Umeå to Germany"
-excerpt: "This August, my girlfriend and I have a month to cycle along the EuroVelo 7 towards Germany.
-We will start with a vacation in Vaasa, Finnland to see my grandma.
-From there we will take the ferry to Umeå where the EuroVelo 7 crosses.
-We want to make it Göteborg, and from there we will most likely take the ferry to Denmark.
-Depending on how much time we've got left, we'll then cake l cycle through Denmark to northern Germany and eventually take a train back home."
+excerpt: "In August 2019, my girlfriend Dani and I have a month to cycle along the EuroVelo 7 towards Germany.
+We started with a week's vacation in Vaasa, Finnland to see my grandma.
+From there we took the ferry to Umeå in Sweden and followed (mostly) the EuroVelo 7 and the Kattegatleden to Malmö and then took the bus back home to Mannheim from Copenhagen."
 header:
-  overlay_image: /assets/images/EuroVelo10/finland_lake.jpg
+  overlay_image: /assets/images/EuroVelo7/ev7-banner.jpg
   overlay_filter: 0.35
 permalink: /eurovelo7/
 author_profile: true